valorisa/wg-easy/README.md

 ## Updating

-To update to the latest version, simply run:
+To update to the latest version, simply run :

 ```bash
 docker stop wg-easy